MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyAssignment.md

     - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant-wide policy which will apply to all scopes and roles.
 Set the scopeId to / and scopeType to Directory.
 Supports $filter (eq, ne).
     - `[LastModifiedBy <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
     - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
     - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
     - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.
   - `[PolicyId <String>]`: The id of the policy.
+Inherited from entity.
-  - `[RoleDefinitionId <String>]`: The id of the role definition where the policy applies.
+  - `[RoleDefinitionId <String>]`: The identifier of the role definition object where the policy applies.
 If not specified, the policy applies to all roles.
+Supports $filter (eq).
-  - `[ScopeId <String>]`: The id of the scope where the policy is assigned.
-E.g. '/', groupId, etc.
+  - `[ScopeId <String>]`: The identifier of the scope where the policy is assigned.
+Can be / for the tenant or a group ID.
+Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is assigned.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
+Required.

-POLICY `<IMicrosoftGraphUnifiedRoleManagementPolicy1>`: unifiedRoleManagementPolicy
+POLICY <IMicrosoftGraphUnifiedRoleManagementPolicy1>: unifiedRoleManagementPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: Description for the policy.